 A webinar on Rural Sustainable Development and Sustainable Agriculture in Egypt

-The webinar is held within the framework of the ERASMUS+ Project:
+The webinar was held within the framework of the ERASMUS+ Project:

 Steering Migration through Sustainable Development Euro-Egyptian Program for Agriculture and Rural Development DeVilag

-The Center for Special Studies and Program at Bibliotheca Alexandrina?s Academic Research Sector organizes a webinar on Rural Sustainable Development and Sustainable Agriculture in Egypt, on Wednesday, 16 December 2020 at 1:00 pm GMT+2.
+The Center for Special Studies and Program at Bibliotheca Alexandrina Academic Research Sector organized a webinar on Rural Sustainable Development and Sustainable Agriculture in Egypt, on Wednesday, 16 December 2020 at 1:00 pm GMT+2.

 The project aims to support the Egyptian rural community with the necessary qualified graduate and university expertise to improve agricultural productivity, enable more sustainable food production, develop poor villages, and enhance farmers income and their living conditions to prevent migration to cities or beyond.